 Had an amazing day at work?
 GIFs have got you covered!

 GIFs are an integral part of communicating on social media.
 Twitter and Reddit users have been using them effectively for years.
-Even Facebook made them an official part of the platform recently.
+Even Facebook made them an official part of the platform.
+Use GIFs for just about anything.

 GIFs are short, they rarely last over 5 seconds, and they usually have small file sizes too, so they don’t prevent web pages from loading quickly.
 And they’re usually charged with emotion — scenes that become GIFs generally express emotions in a big, recognizable way.